-- 2. CEO should work with Colorado's utilities, including investor-owned utilities, rural electric cooperatives, and municipal utilities, to develop rates and programs that encourage VGI.
+- 2. EV charging programs should include both rates and programs that encourage VGI.
 In order to unlock EV load flexibility (including both managed charging and V2X discharging), utilities must offer rates and programs that incentivize EV customers to shift charging to low-cost periods and export power to buildings or the grid during peak periods.
-This can be accomplished through time-of-use rates, dynamic (i.e., real-time) pricing, demand response, V2G export compensation, and other approaches.
+This can be accomplished through time-of-use rates, dynamic (i.e., real-time) pricing, demand response, V2G export credits, and other approaches.
 To maximize participation, each utility should have a suite of offerings to accommodate the wide range of EV customer types and use cases.
-Notably, V2G can serve as a core strategy for school bus electrification, as electric school buses are uniquely qualified to serve as a reliability and resiliency resource using commercially available bidirectional vehicles and EVSE, while unlocking additional revenues for school districts.
-As the state energy office, CEO should reach out and coordinate with the various utilities in the state to develop these rates and programs.
-Accordingly, VGIC recommends that CEO includes advancing utility VGI rates and programs as a key action under the EV Plan. - 3.
-CEO should prepare for the coming wave of commercially available VGI offerings by educating fleets, homeowners, workplaces, and other customer groups.
+Notably, V2G can serve as a core strategy for school bus electrification, as electric school buses are uniquely positioned to serve as a reliability and resiliency resource using commercially available bidirectional vehicles and EVSE, while also unlocking additional revenues for school districts. - 3.
+Utilities should prepare for the coming wave of commercially-available VGI offerings by educating fleets, homeowners, workplaces, and other customer groups.
 The anticipated rapid deployment of electrified transportation across the US requires considerable outreach and education to minimize infrastructure costs and maximize benefits to all ratepayers.
 In particular, education and outreach to fleets is critically needed to inform fleet managers of the potential value of fleet electrification.
 For many fleets, converting to electrified transportation is a significant undertaking that lies outside of their existing expertise.
-The Draft Plan appropriately identifies the importance of educating customers on vehicle electrification.
-However, given the potential complexity of VGI, more policy support is needed to direct funding toward educating fleets - as well as other customer types - not only of the benefits of electrification in general, but the enhanced value proposition that VGI technologies can offer.
+Given the potential complexity of VGI, more policy support is needed to direct funding toward educating fleets - as well as other customer types - not only of the benefits of electrification in general, but the enhanced value proposition that VGI technologies can offer.
 These value propositions include new potential revenue streams from grid services, reduced charging infrastructure costs, reduced charging energy costs, new bill management options, and enhanced resilience of critical facilities.
-The marketing, education, and outreach activities under the EV Plan should ensure fleets and other customer groups understand the opportunities and challenges of electrification, as well as their choices for implementing VGI strategies from the outset. - 4.
-VGIC supports making charging infrastructure as widely accessible as possible and ensuring quick energization timelines for unidirectional chargers and expedited interconnection procedures for bidirectional chargers.
-One promising solution towards this goal may be to allow and incentivize Automated Load Management

-(ALM) in public buildings, charging depots for commercial vehicles and fleets, and other publicly accessible and/or shared charging infrastructure that may benefit underserved and disadvantaged communities.
+The marketing, education, and outreach activities implemented under EV charging programs should ensure fleets and other customer groups understand the opportunities and challenges of electrification, as well as their choices for implementing VGI strategies from the outset. - 4.
+VGIC supports making charging infrastructure as widely accessible as possible and ensuring quick energization timelines for unidirectional chargers and expedited interconnection procedures with better alignment to V2X capabilities for bidirectional chargers.
+One promising solution towards this goal is to allow and incentivize Automated Load Management (ALM) in public buildings, charging depots for commercial vehicles and fleets, and other publicly accessible and/or shared charging infrastructure that may benefit underserved and disadvantaged communities.
 Many low-income and disadvantaged communities are served by outdated utility infrastructure (substations, transformers) that may require significant and costly upgrades to be able to accommodate EV charging load and/or V2G exports.
 The use of ALM can help mitigate these infrastructure upgrade costs by reducing the collective peak load at one site, therefore making charging infrastructure more affordable for disadvantaged communities.
 ALM is a VGI solution that is particularly well-suited for multi-charger sites such as publicly accessible commercial buildings, shared fleet charging, workplace charging, multi-unit dwellings and other non-single family home sites, where low-income customers may be more likely to charge.